Deep River (novel): Characters

-Film adaption
+Film adaptation

 A film based on the novel (also named Fukai kawa) was made in 1995.
 It was directed by Kei Kumai.
 The film stars Kumiko Akiyoshi as Mitsuko, Eiji Okuda as Otsu, Hisashi Igawa as Isobe, Yoichi Numata as Kiguchi, and Tetta Sugimoto as Enami.
 Kyōko Kagawa plays Mrs. Isobe in flashbacks, while Numada becomes Tsukada, played by Toshiro Mifune, and Kin Sugai plays his wife.